Charles A. Barth Scholarship in Space Research

 The Charles A. Barth Scholarship in Space Research will contribute to tuition costs for several LASP undergraduate students enrolled at the University of Colorado Boulder with focused studies related to space research.
 Awards are typically on the order of ~$1300 per student.

 To apply: Applicants should submit a 300-word statement of their proposed research project, an up-to-date academic transcript, and a one-page CV that includes any previous research experience and lists the LASP researcher who would supervise the applicant’s work, plus an additional potential reference.
-The application deadline is around May 30.
+The application deadline is in May.

 Please send a single .pdf file to BarthScholarship@lasp.colorado.edu.